Stories

 At Ft.
 Benning, we were "Legs," short for Straight Leg Infantry, or "NAPs," Non-airborne Personnel.

-Graduating from Jump School was probably the proudest moment in my career so far.
+Graduating from Jump School was one of the proudest moments in my career so far.
 Many people, including some of my family, doubted I could cut it.
 I wore my wings with pride, knowing I was now one of America's elite Soldiers, Airborne Infantry.

 No, I was a "Cherry."